Exxon Pipeline Disruption

 Step 2: Calculate the benefit of delaying (temporarily storing) these emissions for the period of the action

-Fuel arriving to the site on day 1, would be stored for 22 days.
+Construction was shut down for 22 days, therefore fuel arriving to the site on day 1, would be stored for 22 days.
 Fuel arriving on day 2, would be stored for 21 days.
 Fuel arriving on day 3, would be stored for 20 days and so on.
-The sequence of days between 22 and 1 must be multiplied by the CO2 emissions that are delayed for each daily quantity of fuel that is held up by the pipe blockade.
+The total delayed CO2 emissions equals the sum of the emissions generated from each day's additional fuel, multiplied by the number of days it was stored.

 Converting these figures to years, this calculation yields the tonne-year benefit of the storage: